AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 ### Connectors

+A connector is a line connecting words.
+Use the following methods to configure connectors:

 * {api:anychart.core.wordtree.Connectors#curveFactor}curveFactor(){api} to set the curvature
 * {api:anychart.core.wordtree.Connectors#length}length(){api} to set the length
 * {api:anychart.core.wordtree.Connectors#offset}offset(){api} to set the offset
 * {api:anychart.core.wordtree.Connectors#stroke}stroke(){api} to set the stroke

 **Note 1:** The curvature, or curve factor, of connectors is specified as a decimal value from 0 to 1.
-Setting it 0 straightens flows, like in this sample.
+Setting it 0 straightens flows, like in the sample below.

-**Note 2:** length = 0 --> vertical lines
+**Note 2:** With length set to 0, connectors look like straight vertical lines, regardless of the curvature.

 ```
 // configure the connectors